davidmam/BS32011-class-notes/tutorials/shell_and_git.md

 ======

-### BRANCHING
+#### BRANCHING

-'git branch' - Lists all a Git project's branches.
+`git branch` - Lists all a Git project's branches.

-'git branch branch_name' - Creates a new branch.
+`git branch branch_name` - Creates a new branch.

-'git checkout branch_name' - Used to switch from one branch to another.
+`git checkout branch_name` - Used to switch from one branch to another.

-'git merge branch_name' - Used to join file changes from one branch to another.
+`git merge branch_name` - Used to join file changes from one branch to another.

-'git branch -d branch_name' - Deletes the branch specified.
+`git branch -d branch_name` - Deletes the branch specified.

 =====